bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 #### Save the "Config" and "Data" partitions
-An alternative to wiping all the user and configuration Data on the Seagate Central Drive is to just try to replace the operating system components.
+An alternative to wiping all the user and configuration Data on the Seagate Central Drive is to just replace the operating system components and save the system configuration and user Data.
 This could be done in an initial attempt to fix a bricked unit.
-If this kind of attempt failed then you could move on to wiping the whole drive.
+If attempt failed then you could move on to the standard procedure involving wiping the whole drive.

-This can be done by following the procedure above with the following modifications.
+This can be done by following the standard procedure above with the following modifications.

-Skip the section entitled "Wipe the existing partition table and data on the target hard drive".
-We don't want to remove the existing partitioning table.
+Skip the sections entitled "Wipe the existing partition table and data on the target hard drive" and "Create a new Seagate Central style partition table".

-In the section entitled "Create a new Seagate Central style partition table on the target hard drive" only format The Kernel partititons (1 and 2) and the Root Partititons (3 and 4).
+In the section entitled "Format the partitions" only format The Kernel partititons (1 and 2) and the Root Partititons (3 and 4).
 Do not format the Config, Update or Swap partititons (5, 7 and 6).

 All of the rest of the procedure can be followed as written.
 Note that some of the commands involving partitions 5 and 7 might complain that some directories